SMART Language for Savvy Leaders

 Use bullet points, spacing and bold type to help them scan quickly instead of feeling like they need a shovel to shift and sift.

-Deciphering spelling errors, misplaced punctuation and unusual capitalisation slows down reading.
+Deciphering spelling errors, misplaced punctuation and unusual capitalisation slows reading.
 The harder you make it to read, the longer it takes for the reader to understand your message and figure out what action they should take.
 They might give up or their annoyance may influence their response.

 “It’s not what you said, it’s how you said it.”
 That’s tone – the 38 percent factor in Mehrabian’s communication equation.
 The readers’ interpretation of your tone influences how they respond to you.